ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             </figure>

         6. The `WiFi Running` screen will show up.
 Your TX module is now in WiFi mode.
-            - If the Script stopped and is showing a Syntax Error, do not worry.
+            - Do not worry if the Script stops and shows a Syntax Error.
 The module is still in WiFi mode.
-The Syntax Error could be because you're on an older radio, older EdgeTX/OpenTX firmware or both.
-It could also be due to the fact your TX module is on an earlier firmware version and you're using a more recent Lua Script.
+The Syntax Error could be because you're on an older radio, older EdgeTX/OpenTX firmware, or both.
+It could also be because your TX module is on an earlier firmware version, and you're using a more recent Lua Script.
         7. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
             ![Configurator Release]{ align=right }

-            - Make sure Official Releases is active from the horizontal tab.
+            - Make sure `Official Releases` is active from the horizontal tab.
-            - Make sure you have selected the Released version you want to flash into your TX module.
+            - Ensure you select the Released version you want to flash into your TX module.

             <br clear="right" />
         8. Select the Device Category and Device target matching your hardware.